Code of Regulations

 Section 1.
 The Members of this Corporation are those persons having membership rights in accordance with the provisions of these Regulations.

 Section 2.
 This corporation will have one class of members that is designated as “members”.
 Members shall be at least 12 years of age, have paid dues for the current year, and are .
 Members must be at lest 18 years of age to be on the Board of Directors.

 Section 3.
 The annual dues will be in the amount determined from time to time by resolution of the Board of Directors.

 Section 4.
 Meetings of Members will be held at a location to be designated by notice of such meetings.

 Section 5.
-The annual meeting of the Members will be held shall be held at such time within six (6) months after the close of the fiscal year of the Corporation, at such location as the Board of Directors may determine and at a time and date to be designated by the Board of Directors.
+The annual meeting of the Members will be held shall be held within six (6) months after the close of the fiscal year of the Corporation, at such location as the Board of Directors may determine and at a time and date to be designated by the Board of Directors.

 Section 6.
 Special meetings of the Members may be called by any of the following: